 Stacking is a strategy designed to have one player always playing a particular side of the court during rallies.
 One of the two ultimate articles on stacking, complete with photos showing all the positions, was written for us recently by Lee Moore, with help from Verna Moore, Ken Porter and models Terry and Sandi Brown.
-If your desire is to quickly learn stacking, go here now.
+If your desire is to quickly learn stacking strategy, go here now.
 There is more good information below, as well, but in our opinion the article is the quickest way to learn this strategy.
 The second really excellent piece is Prem Carnot’s recent article.
 Then come back and read the other stuff, view the video, etc. for further enlightenment, if that’s the right word.

 This strategy is most often used when one player is left handed in order to always have both forehands in the center of the court.
 It can also be used to allow both players to better know their partner and what the other will do since each player’s backhand and forehand are always in the same place on the court.

 Stacking produces some strange line-ups.
 When stacking, often you will see both players on the same side of the court during their serve, after which the server will move over to the other court.
 Used in receiving you’ll sometimes see the proper receiver return the ball and make a run, diagonally, towards the opposite kitchen line.
 It’s a valuable strategy but not a simple one to master.